liferay/lexicon-site/src/pages/docs/patterns/modals.md

 It is always possible to bring an iFrame inside the body.
 For more information about this check Clay.

+#### Modal overlay color

+Modal overlay color is main lighten 8% color with an alpha value of 0.8.

 #### Modals for status messages

 Modal headers can be configured to use modals as status messages.
 This solution is proposed to give more emphasis on blocking actions that the use must read and pay careful attention.